alosadagrande/factory-precache-cli-blog/README.md

 ## Pre-requisites

 * The partitioning stage must be previously executed successfully.
-* Currently, the target or jump-host server needs to be connected to the Internet to obtain the dependency of OCP release images that need to be pulled down.
+* Currently, the target or jump-host server needs to be connected to the Internet to obtain the dependency of the OCP release images that need to be pulled down.
-* A valid pull secret to the registries involved in the downloading process of the container images is required.
+* A valid pull secret to the registry involved in the downloading process of the container images is required.
 Red Hat’s pull secret can be obtained from the Red Hat's console UI.

 ⚠️ If your systems are in a strictly disconnected environment you can execute the downloading process from a connected jumphost and then copy the artifacts and metadata information to the target server’s partition.

 Red Hat GitOps ZTP leverages [Red Hat Advanced Cluster Management for Kubernetes](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-deploying-far-edge-sites.html) to provision multiple managed clusters.
-The RHACM and MCE versions of the hub cluster will determine what assisted installer container images are used by the SNO to provision, report back the inventory information, and monitor the installation progress of the spoke cluster.
+The RHACM and MCE versions of the hub cluster will determine what assisted installer container images are used by the SNO to provision, report back the inventory information, and monitor the installation progress of the managed cluster.
 We want those images to be precached as well.

 Check the version of RHACM and MCE by executing these commands in the hub cluster:
 ```sh